MuratovArthur/MuratovArthur/README.md

 👋 Hey there!
 I'm **Arthur Muratov**, a Computer Science freshman at Nazarbayev University.
 I am an open-minded learner and always eager to explore new technologies and concepts.

 🚀 **Bootcamps:**
-- Web Developer Bootcamp, 2020
+- Full-Stack Web Development Bootcamp, 2020
 - Flutter Development Bootcamp, 2021
 - Data Science Bootcamp, 2023